bensisney/BBQ_Monitor/README.md

 # BBQ_Monitor
 Python Code to monitor my BBQ Smoker.
 This project leverages Adafruit Hardware and Software.
 It's assembeld with a custom PCB.

-- To get the pit and meat temperatures, the pi reads from a 4 channel ADC, each of those channels can be connected to a thermocouple amplifier.
-In my current setup I'm only using 2 of the 4 channels.
+- To get the pit and meat temperatures, the Raspberry Pi Zero W reads from a 4 channel ADC, each of those channels can be connected to a thermocouple amplifier.
-- To get the local environmental conditions, the pi reads from a combination temperature and humidity sensor mounted to the PCB with the pi.
+- To get the local environmental conditions, the pi reads from a combination temperature and humidity sensor mounted to the PCB with the Raspberry Pi Zero W.
 - The data is published via MQTT to both a local dashboard (Home Assistant) and a cloud Dashboard (ThingSpeak) for web/phone viewing.
 - The data is diplayed locally to the pi on a LCD character display with a RGB backlight for status alerts.
 - The data is saved to a *.csv file on the pi itself.

 ## Hardware Overview
 - RaspberryPi Zero W
-- DHT22
+- DHT22 (Temperature and Humidity Sensor)
-- ADS1115
+- ADS1115 (4 Channel ADC)
-- AD8495
+- AD8495 (Thermocouple Amplifier)
 - 20x4 Character LCD
 - Custom PCB
 - Various Connectors / Passive devices.